Nubank Parque: Partnerships

 WTorre announced a partnership with Works Brazil Agency, a Works UK subsidiary, to perform the visual brand identity of the arena.
 In partnership with Allianz, the arena branding project was developed from its main logo.
 All communication elements associated with the brand "Allianz Parque", including banners, signboards, tickets, merchandising and other applications, were prepared for print and digital content.
 Similar projects have been developed by the company for corporations, national and international associations and international sports federations, such as IAAF, FIFA, FIVB, FIBA, FIH and NBA.

 To organize events, from small conferences to large concerts, AEG hired Susan Darrington, former vice-president of the CenturyLink Field, largest stadium in Seattle, home field for the Seattle Seahawks and Seattle Sounders FC, for the position of general manager of the arena.
 Darrington will have primary responsibility for raising revenue for the Allianz Parque, with the initial goal of attracting about 300 events per year.

 In 2019, Allianz partnered with sanctioned Chinese state-owned video surveillance company Dahua Technology.

+2026: Name change

+In 2026, the stadium ended its naming rights agreement with Allianz and entered into a new partnership with the Brazilian financial technology company Nubank.
+To determine the venue's new name, an online poll was launched among Palmeiras fans.
+The options presented were Nubank Arena, Parque Nubank, and Nubank Parque.
+The latter received the most votes and was ultimately chosen as the stadium's new name.
+The new name was revealed on May 4, 2026.